-- 2 ½ - 3 cups romaine lettuce, inner light green leaves, chopped
+- 5 cups chopped romaine lettuce inner light green leaves

 - In a small bowl or mason jar, combine all of the dressing ingredients.
 Whisk or shake until well blended.
+If the dressing seems too thick, add milk as necessary to thin out (start with 1 or 2 teaspoons).
 Season with additional salt and pepper, if needed.
 Set aside.

 - Cook the pasta until al dente, according to package directions.
 Drain and rinse.

 - In a large mixing bowl, combine the pasta, bacon, tomatoes, and lettuce.
-Add the dressing and gently toss to combine.
-Season to taste with salt and white pepper.
-Garnish with fresh thyme.
+Add the dressing and gently toss until all of the ingredients are coated with dressing.
 Serve immediately or refrigerate.
 Keeps well for 2-3 days.

 Author's note: This post was originally published in June 2019 and has been updated.